 Before training them outside, it is important to start by training your Jack Russell indoors.

-In order to educate your dog well, you should start by teaching them simple rules:
+In order to educate your dog well, it is recommended to start by teaching them simple rules such as the following:

 Firm but gentle education

 You should never use violence to teach a dog.
-The key to training a Jack Russell is being strict while not being cruel.
+The key to training a Jack Russell is to be firm but not cruel.

 When your dog has carried out a command effectively, you can give them a pat, scratch, or treat.
-This will be motivation for them to obey in the future.
+This will be motivation for them to continue in their bid to please you.

 Training sessions of about 10 minutes a day can be beneficial for your dog.
-Do remember to play with them in addition to your training session, as this will enhance your relationship with your animal.
+Remember to play with them in addition to your training session, as this will enhance your relationship with them as well.

 To learn more about the Jack Russell Terrier, take a look at our article here.